Grand Rapids

 Fleet Policies and Composition

 Grand Rapids does not have a formal fleet procurement policy, but the city makes efforts to purchase hybrid and electric vehicles for its light duty fleet.
-Recently we have made a commitment through the Climate Mayors EV Purchasing Collaborative, to purchase 20 electric and plug-in hybrid by the end of 2020.
-Grand Rapids’ municipal fleet is currently composed of 12.2% efficient vehicles, including hybrid and battery electric.
+Grand Rapids’ municipal fleet is currently composed of 10.6% efficient vehicles, including hybrid and battery electric.

 Public Lighting

 Grand Rapids Outdoor Lighting Ordinance includes provisions of the International Dark-Sky Association’s Model Lighting Ordinance and requires LEDs to use intelligent lighting controls.
 The City is currently replacing all street lighting fixtures to LED.
 This upgrade is expected to reduce electricity consumption from street lighting by 35% and provide annual savings of $350,000.
-The LED replacement is scheduled to end in 2022.
-Currently approximately 12% of streetlights are LED.
+Currently approximately 70% of streetlights are LED.

 Inclusive procurement